 You may appeal the decision of the board (finding of responsibility) and/or the sanctions imposed by a hearing officer or conduct board.

-For cases heard by the Student Conduct Hearing Board or Organizational Conduct Hearing Board letters of appeal should be submitted to Student Conduct.
+For cases heard by the Student Conduct Hearing Board or Organizational Conduct Hearing Board, letters of appeal should be submitted to the Dean of Students office, via the online form.

 Recommendations are initially determined by the student conduct administrator.